fluxcd/flux2/docs/guides/installation.md

 ## Monitoring with Prometheus and Grafana

-The GitOps Toolkit comes with a monitoring stack composed of Prometheus and Grafana.
+Flux comes with a monitoring stack composed of Prometheus and Grafana.
 The controllers expose metrics that can be used to track the readiness of the cluster reconciliation process.

 To install the monitoring stack please follow this [guide](monitoring.md).

 ## Uninstall

-You can uninstall the toolkit components with:
+You can uninstall the Flux components with:

 ```sh
 flux uninstall --crds
 ```

-The above command will delete the toolkit custom resources definitions, the controllers and the namespace where they were installed.
+The above command will delete the custom resources definitions, the controllers, and the namespace where they were installed.